BGforgeNet/bg2-uniqueartifacts/uniqueartifacts/readme.txt

 ## Unique Artifacts mod for Baldur's Gate 2

+This mod will **reduce** the number of magical items in game.

-This mod removes duplicated magical items from the game, ensuring that the party gets only a single copy of each.
+Specifically, it removes duplicated items, ensuring that the party gets only a single copy of each.
 That includes items such as Ring of Fire resistance, Boots of Speed, etc.

 It will work with BG2:ToB, BGT, or BG2:EE.
 Starting a new game is required.
 [Download](#installation)